University of Wisconsin–Madison

 South Asia Outreach Programming

-Who We Are and What We Do
+Who We Are and What We Provide

 The Center for South Asia supports extensive research, academic study and outreach relating to the countries of Afghanistan, Bangladesh, India, Nepal, Pakistan, Sri Lanka and Tibet.

 There are over twenty faculty who devote their work full-time to research and teaching on South Asia.
-Over 50 courses each semester are offered by these faculty with at least 50% concentration on South Asian studies.
+Over 50 courses are offered each semester by these faculty with at least 50% concentration on South Asian studies.
 In addition, through the Department of Asian Languages and Cultures, the Center for South Asia lends both research and fiscal support for the teaching of such South Asian languages as Hindi, Urdu, Sanskrit, and Tibetan (both modern/spoken, and literary).

 At the Center for South Asia, we provide access to resources for teaching about South Asia at the K-12 and post-secondary level and to the community at large.
 We assist teachers and community leaders in designing programs on a number of aspects of the arts, civilizations, cultures, geographies, history, and languages of South Asia.